Wolfgang Pikal

-Wolfgang Pikal is an Austrian football manager.
+Wolfgang Pikal (born 1 November 1967) is an Austrian football manager.

 In his career as a football player, Pikal played for SR Donaufeld.
 At the age of 22, he suffered a broken ankle and decided to retire as a player.

 Since 1999, Pikal trained a number of clubs in Bali.
 He then studied coaching at several European clubs and now has a 20 certificate coaching, In Bali Pikal handles the Academy of Real Madrid Asia junior team.